lukemurraynz/lukemurraynz.github.io/blog/2022-08-09-create-a-public-holidays-api-using-microsoft-azure.md

 | Date | Country | Type | Name | Day | Year | Comments |

-We could enter the data manually, but I will leverage the Nager API to download and parse a CSV file for a few countries.
+We could enter the data manually, but I will use the Nager API to download and parse a CSV file for a few countries.
 You can find the source data and code directly in the GitHub repository here: [lukemurraynz/PublicHoliday-API](https://github.com/lukemurraynz/PublicHoliday-API "PublicHoliday-API") for reference.

 To do this, we will need PowerShell, so assuming you have logged into PowerShell and set the context to your Azure subscription, let us continue.